-The inclusion of the plot line about Michael Meyers' early days at the mental institution under the care of Sam Loomis is a nod to a plot line added in by John Carpenter for the TV viewing of the original Halloween (1978).
-As told by Carpenter, when the original film was first sold to TV, they demanded added scenes to replace the edited portions of the murder scenes.
-So Carpenter recalled 'Donald Pleasance', the original Sam Loomis to film scenes of him at the hospital taking care of Michael.
+The inclusion of the plotline about Michael Myers' early days at the mental asylum under the care of Sam Loomis is a nod to a plotline added in by John Carpenter for the television viewing of the original Halloween (1978).
+As told by Carpenter, when the original film was first sold to television, they demanded added scenes to replace the edited portions of the murder scenes.
+So Carpenter recalled Donald Pleasence, the original Sam Loomis to film scenes of him at the hospital taking care of Michael.

 William Forsythe actually injured his leg prior to shooting, which is why his leg is in a cast in the film.
-In the script the character only had an arm brace, but Forsythe's leg injury was also worked into the film.
+In the script, the character only had an arm brace, but Forsythe's leg injury was also worked into the film.

 26 minutes were trimmed from the film for its theatrical release in Brazil, so it could get a broader rating, which translates to more screening times.
-In the end it received a rating of 14 years (kids over 14 can watch it without parental supervision), which is not the most restrictive available, yet meant that the film could only be shown after 9pm.
+In the end, it received a rating of 14 years (kids over 14 can watch it without parental supervision), which is not the most restrictive available, yet meant that the film could only be shown after 9pm.

-In the opening scene of the movie, the song "God of Thunder" by 'KISS' is played and young Michael Myers is seen wearing a KISS t-shirt.
+In the opening scene of the movie, the song "God of Thunder" by KISS is played and young Michael Myers is seen wearing a KISS T-shirt.
 KISS is a major influence on Rob Zombie's music career and the inspiration for the make-up and costuming for his band White Zombie.

-'The Misfits were one of Rob Zombie's influences during his musical career, and the band's track 'Halloween II' is playing on the stereo during the kill scene while the couple are having sex in Michael's childhood home.
-Also, Tommy's costume is that of the Crimson Ghost character 'The Fiend'.
-This character has been used as The Misfit's band mascot since the band's inception.
+The Misfits were one of Rob Zombie's influences during his musical career, and the band's track "Halloween II" is playing on the stereo during the kill scene while the couple are having sex in Michael's childhood home.
+Also, Tommy's costume is that of the Crimson Ghost character The Fiend.
+This character has been used as The Misfits' band mascot since the band's inception.

-Heather Bowen was a finalist for a walk-on role through a contest on the official "Halloween" Web site.
+Heather Bowen was a finalist for a walk-on role through a contest on the official "Halloween" Website.
 She won overall through a lottery-style drawing by Moustapha Akkad at the Haddonfield 25 Fan Convention.

-When talking about Michael, Ronnie says "He's probably gonna end up cutting his dick and balls off and changing his name to Michel."
+(at around 3 mins) When talking about Michael, Ronnie says "He's probably gonna end up cutting his dick and balls off and changing his name to Michel."
 Daeg Faerch would later play a character named "Michel" in Hancock (2008).

 Danny Trejo's death scene was cut from the work print after studio heads complained about it.
 Zombie lobbied to them, stating it was important to show how brutal and uncompassionate the character truly is.
 In the final cut, Zombie won and was allowed to put the scene in.